cmac4396/FlightFinder/TechAnalysis.md

 Bootstrap is a style and templating framework that was used to create a standardized UI layout.
 <br>
 <br>
-JQuery was used to handle user events and process JavaScript functions.
+JQuery was used to handle user events, perform Ajax calls to APIs, and process JavaScript functions.

 ## Key Features
 ### Autocomplete for Airport Locations